Relational Reasoning Network (RRN) for Anatomical Landmarking: Methods

 The most frequently deformed or injured CMF bone is the lower jaw bone, \textit{mandible}, which is the only mobile CMF bone~\cite{ARMOND2017716}.
 In our previous study~\cite{ness}, we developed a framework to segment mandible from CBCT scans and identify the mandibular landmarks in a fully-automated way.
 Herein, we focus on anatomical landmarking without the need for explicit segmentation, and extend the learned landmarks into other bones (maxilla and nasal).
-Overall, we seek the answers for the following important questions:
+Overall, we seek answers for the following important questions:

-\begin{itemize} \item \textbf{Q1:} Can we automatically identify all anatomical landmarks of a bone if only a subset of the landmarks are given as input?
+\begin{itemize} \item \textbf{Q1:} Can we automatically identify all anatomical landmarks of a bone if some of the landmarks are missing?
 If so, what is the least effort for performing this procedure?
-In other words, how many landmarks are necessary and which landmarks are more informative to perform this whole procedure? \item \textbf{Q2:} Can we identify anatomical landmarks of nasal and maxilla bones if we only know locations of a few landmarks in the mandible?
-In other words, do relations of landmarks hold true even when they belong to different anatomical structures (manifold)? \end{itemize}
+How many landmarks are necessary and which landmarks are more informative to perform this whole procedure? \item \textbf{Q2:} Can we identify anatomical landmarks of nasal and maxilla bones if we only know locations of a few landmarks in the mandible and the rest is missing?
+Do relations of landmarks hold true even when they belong to different anatomical structures (manifold)? \end{itemize}

-Although modern AI algorithms have made tremendous progress solving problems in biomedical imaging, relations between objects within the data are often not modeled as separate tasks.
 In this study, we explore inherent relations among anatomical landmarks at the local and global levels in order to explore availability of structured data samples helping anatomical landmark localization.
 Inferred from the morphological integration of the CMF bones, we claim that landmarks of the same bone should carry common properties of the bone so that one landmark should give clues about the positions of the other landmarks with respect to a common reference.
 This reference is often chosen as segmentation of the bone to enhance information flow, but in our study we leverage this reference point from the whole segmented bone into a reference landmark point.
 Throughout the text, we use the following definitions:

-\textbf{\textit{Definition 1:}} A \textit{landmark} is an anatomically distinct point, helping clinicians to make reliable measurement about a condition, diagnosis, modeling a surgical model, or even creating a treatment plan.
+\textbf{\textit{Definition 1:}} A \textit{landmark} is an anatomically distinct point, helping clinicians to make reliable measurements related to a condition, diagnosis, modeling a surgical procedure, or creating a treatment plan.